bvaldes-k9/jenkins-terraform-ansible/README.md

 }
 ```
 • `availability_zone` is slightly different to the variable we have for our region.
 You may change this to your use case of what AZ your planning to deploy in.

+• The `aws_security_group` have been seperated into individual ids instead of one large id, for more specific assigning in case you were to add more instances and only want specific ports associated.

 • For `Provisioner's` incase you changed your EC2 resource name ensure to update it here where you see jenkins-ci and to also update all `host =` with the updated resource name.
 ```